UniExeterRSE/LCAT-archived/docs/sources.md

     $ ./build add_average_imd

-Once we have all the vulnerabilities loaded we need to calculate the averages and deciles across all the boundary types via:
+Once we have all the vulnerabilities loaded we need to calculate the averages and deciles across all the boundary types so we can present the significant vulnerabilities based on deciles via:

     $ ./build stats